Core Curricular Learning Activities

 Teamwork: Your Future in Healthcare

 This introductory learning activity powerfully brings together the entire incoming cohort of health science students in striking Convocation Hall.
-As a part of the session, faculty members demonstrate different ways in which healthcare teams can deliver interprofessional care.
+As a part of the activity, faculty members demonstrate different ways in which healthcare teams can deliver interprofessional care.
 Students also hear the account of a patient’s/client’s journey through the healthcare system, giving them the opportunity to reflect on the healthcare profession they have chosen as well as how they can be vital members of an interprofessional team.

 Conflict in Interprofessional Life